ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/move_ordering.md

     game.play(best_move)
 ```

-Avoiding a road in 1 is a bit more complicated, but not too much
+Avoiding a road in 1 is a bit more complicated, but not too much.
+The basic idea is that we try each move, and then if the game is not lost already,
+we check if they have a winning move.
+If they don't we can play this move and
+we break out of the loop.

 ```py
 def bot_move(game: Game):